mapbox/mapboxgl-jupyter/docs/viz.md

 data | name of GeoJson file or object or JSON join-data color_property | property to determine circle color. color_stops | property to determine circle color. color_default | color of the circle to use if no lookup value matches the property value.
-Only used for the **match** color_function_type. color_function_type | property to determine `type` used by Mapbox to assign color.
-One of "interpolate" or "match".
+Only used for the **match** or **step** color_function_type. color_function_type | property to determine `type` used by Mapbox to assign color.
+One of "interpolate", "match", "identity" or "step".
 Default is interpolate. radius_property | property to determine circle radius. radius_stops | property to determine circle radius. radius_default | radius of the circle to use if no lookup value matches the property value.
-Only used for the **match** radius_function_type. radius_function_type | property to determine `type` used by Mapbox to assign radius size.
-One of "interpolate" or "match".
+Only used for the **match** or **step** radius_function_type. radius_function_type | property to determine `type` used by Mapbox to assign radius size.
+One of "interpolate", "match", "identity" or "step".
 Default is interpolate. stroke_color | Color of stroke outline on circles stroke_width | Width of stroke outline on circles